ucan-wg/spec/README.md

 [ZCAP-LD](https://w3c-ccg.github.io/zcap-ld/) is closely related to UCAN, and the projects were started around the same time.
 The primary differences are in formatting, addressing by URL, and an emphasis on linked data rather than inlining for availability.

 [CACAO](https://blog.ceramic.network/capability-based-data-security-on-ceramic/) is a translation of many of these ideas to a cross-blockchain invocation model.
-It contains the same basic concepts but is aimed at small messages and identities that are rooted in mutable documents rooted on a blockchain.
+It contains the same basic concepts but is aimed at small messages and identities that are rooted in mutable documents rooted on a blockchain and lacks the ability to subdelegate capabilities.

 [Local-First Auth](https://github.com/local-first-web/auth) uses CRDT-based ACLs and key lockboxes for role-based signatures.
 This is a non-certificate-based approach, instead of relying on the CRDT and signed data to build up a list of roles and members.
 It does have a very friendly invitation certificate mechanism in [Seitan token exchange](https://book.keybase.io/docs/teams/seitan).
 It is also straightforward to see which users have access to what, avoiding the confinement problem seen in many decentralized auth systems.